Organic infant formula & feeding support

 Choose bland foods over spicy

-Rich, spicy, acidic, and fried foods (like french fries, curry, cheesecake, and fried chicken) can be irritating.
-Swap these items for more bland foods (like oatmeal, eggs, and starchier fruits and vegetables like banana and sweet potato).
+Swap these items for more bland foods, such as oatmeal, eggs, and starchier fruits and vegetables like banana and sweet potato.

 Try liquid foods and smoothies